chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 I'm going to use Mauren's hard work and we'll look at how you can create a multi-stage Docker build.

-I've done Docker reset.
+I've done `docker reset`.

-I meant to do git reset.
+I meant to do `git reset`.

 Okay.

-Git switch to the Chainguard multi-stage JRE image.
+`git switch` to the Chainguard multi-stage JRE image.

 And if we look at the Dockerfile and what we now have is a multi-stage build.